developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/README.md

 ![Jpa Course here](JpaCourse.jpg)

-All course material from **Java Persistence: Hibernate and JPA Fundamentals** by **Deshraj Singh Kiran**.
-With my own notes as extra.
+All course material from **Java Persistence: Hibernate and JPA Fundamentals** by **Deshraj Singh Kiran** ©.

-If the content sparked :fire: your interest, please consider buying the course and start learning :book:
+If the content sparked :fire: your interest, please consider buying the course and start learning :book:.

 [The Course at Udemy](https://www.udemy.com/course/hibernate-and-jpa-fundamentals/).